Send the link below via email or IMCopy

 used by artists to trace

 images and made portable in the form of sedan chairs.

 enlarging the hole and inserting a lens.

 the camera obscura works the way it does .
 Also realizes the human eye also works this way.
 (Our eyes receive image 'upside down', but our brains turn them rightside up!

 330 AD - Aristotle (Greece)

-Observed a solar eclipse projected onto the ground as it shined through a small opening created by the leaves of a tree
+Observed a solar eclipse projecting crescent shapes on the ground as light shines through the small openings created by the leaves of a tree

 Professor J. Schulze